 FONZ members receive early registration priority and camp discounts.
 Not a member?
 Join Today!

 Who’s new at the Smithsonian's National Zoo?
-From chicks to bears and the smallest babies to full-grown furry friends, we have new animals!
+From birds to reptiles and the smallest babies to full-grown furry friends, we have new animals!
 Come meet the Zoo’s newest arrivals and learn about the animals that share their habitats.
 Old friends and new campers are welcome to join the fun!

 Camp Policies and Information